auth70/salakala/README.md

    - Include provider setup instructions in your project README
    - Consider using a single provider per project if possible

-## Error Handling

-The CLI will:
-- Provide clear error messages if a provider isn't configured
-- Automatically retry after login for CLI-based providers
-- Show which secrets failed to load and why
-- Exit with non-zero status if any secrets fail to load

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues and pull requests.

+## License

+MIT